-This section covers common questions that administrators may have regarding the Grade 9 Assessment of Mathematics.
+This section covers common questions that school administrators may have regarding the Grade 9 Assessment of Mathematics.

-What is the purpose of the 2020–2021 Grade 9 Assessment of Mathematics, and what will be reported this year?
+What is the purpose of the Grade 9 Assessment of Mathematics?

 When will the assessments be administered during the year, and will students who are studying remotely full-time be participating in the assessment?